Dara Singh Chauhan

-On 2 February 2015, he joined Bharatiya Janata Party in presence of party president Amit Shah in New Delhi.
+On 2 February 2015, he joined the Bharatiya Janata Party in the presence of party president Amit Shah in New Delhi.

 Soon after he joined BJP, he was made BJP Chauhan Morcha President and given the ticket to fight the MLA Election from Madhuban Constituency, where many people were rallying to get BJP ticket.
 He won election from Madhuban Constituency by more than 30,000 votes and was able to grow saffron for first time in this constituency and become cabinet minister in U.P. government.

 Early life and education

 Chauhan was born 25 July 1963 in Galvara village of Azamgarh district to his father Ram Kishan Chauhan.
 He married Disha Chauhan, they have two sons and two daughters.
 In 1980, he attended the Madhyamik Shikasha Parishad Allahabad and attained High School education.
-He is a senior backward caste politician, prominent in OBC politics in Uttar Pradesh.
+He is a prominent backward caste politician in Uttar Pradesh.

 Political career

-Chauhan started his political career from Bahujan Samaj Party.
-He became Rajya sabha member for first time in 1996 and second time in 2000.
-He won 2009 Indian general election from Ghosi Loksabha as a candidate of Bahujan Samaj Party.
+Chauhan was elected Deputy Secretary in DAVPG College, Azamgarh as a student leader.
+After student politics, he remained active in mainstream politics as Indian National Congress office holder leader and joined Samajwadi Party in 1996 and got elected for Rajya Sabha.
+He was a Rajya Sabha member for two consecutive terms (1996-2000) and (2000-2006).
+He joined the Bahujan Samaj Party in 2007 after fall of Mulayam Singh Yadav's government in Uttar Pradesh and Mayawati became Chief Minister Of Uttar Pradesh.
+In the General Elections 2009, he was elected as a member of the Lok Sabha for the first time, defeating Chandradeo Prasad Rajbhar of Samajwadi Party as a candidate of Bahujan Samaj Party from Ghoshi Lok Sabha constituency.
 In 2015, he joined Bharatiya Janata Party, and fought 2017 Uttar Pradesh Legislative Assembly election from Madhuban Vidhansabha.
 After election he became Minister of Forest, Environment and Zoological Garden in Government of Uttar Pradesh.
-On 12 Jan.
-2022, he resigned from BJP and its ministry as he was well aware that he wouldn't get ticket from BJP to fight election due to his non-performance.
+On 12 January 2022, he resigned from BJP and its ministry as he was well aware that he wouldn't get ticket from BJP to fight election due to his non-performance.
 He joined Samajwadi Party.
+On 15 July 2023, he resigned from the post of MLA and left the Samajwadi Party and again joined the ruling Bharatiya Janata Party. in September 2023, he again contested as a BJP candidate from Ghosi (which fell vacant after his resignation) but lost the by-election by a huge margin of 42,759 votes.
+Samajwadi Party candidate Sudhakar Singh defeated him.